Marasuchus: Description

 In terms of proportions, Marasuchus generally resembled early theropod dinosaurs like Coelophysis.
 The limbs were long and slender, with the hindlimbs about twice the length of the forelimbs.
 These proportions meant that it was probably bipedal and had acquired the upright stance characteristic of dinosaurs.
-The neck was long, with an S-shaped curve as its default position, while the tail was very long and thin, though deeper at its base.
+The neck was relatively long for an archosaur, with an S-shaped curve as its default position, while the tail was very long and thin, though deeper at its base.
 The type specimen of Marasuchus (PVL 3871) had a femur which was 5.75 cm (2.26) inches in length, about 40-50% larger than the type specimen of Lagosuchus talampayensis.
 Nevertheless, Marasuchus was still a small and lightly built animal.

 Skull

 Skull material is very limited for Marasuchus, with the only preserved bones from this region being a maxilla (a toothed bone at the side of the snout) preserved in PVL 3870 and braincases preserved in PVL 3870 and 3872.
 The maxilla was low, with at least 12 teeth.
 Most of these teeth were blade-like and serrated, but some of those near the rear of the bone were less curved and more leaf-shaped.
 The maxilla also possessed interdental plates on its inner surface.

 The braincase was tall and fairly typical compared to other early archosaurs.
 However, in a few cases it shared specific similarities with the braincase of early dinosaurs.
 For example, the basipterygoid processes (a pair of plates at the bottom of the braincase which connect to the roof of the mouth) were short, blade-like, and tilted forwards.
 In addition, the exoccipitals (a pair of braincase bones adjacent to the foramen magnum, the main exit for the spinal cord) were wide and edged by a pronounced ridge next to the exit holes for the hypoglossal nerve.
-Bonaparte (1975) additionally described squamosal and quadrate bones similar to those of Euparkeria attached to PVL 3872's braincase, although these were not mentioned by later studies.
+Bonaparte (1975) additionally described squamosal and quadrate bones similar to those of Euparkeria attached to PVL 3872's braincase, and Otero et al. (2024) supported this finding.